satinP/satinP/README.md

 # Pedro Satin

-Working as a Software Engineer and in my last semester of Software Engineer Bachelor Degree.
+Working as a Software Engineer and in the last semester of Software Engineer Bachelor Degree.

 Completely passionate about technologies with the goal to contribute more in the open source community.

+Currently studying about Software Architecture and Cloud Computing.

 You can find or contact me at: